 6. Improve Your Guest Experience with Text Messaging

 Digital marketing is just one aspect of ensuring the success of your brand.
 Once you drive bookings, you need to make sure those guests have a smooth, enjoyable experience.
-33% of millennial travelers send a text every hour while on vacation, which makes it clear why leaders in the hospitality industry are using SMS to improve their customer experience.
+33% of millennial travelers send a text every hour while on vacation, which makes it clear why leaders in the hospitality industry are using hotel text messaging to improve their customer experience.
 By asking guests to provide their phone numbers and opt-in to messages, hotels can use texts to:

 We’ve used the word millennial ten times in this article.
 But by investing in hotel mobile marketing, you’re not just appealing to one generation—you’re future-proofing your business.
 These changes occurring in the hospitality industry aren’t fads.
 They’re trends that indicate what travelers are looking for now and in years to come.
 Implement a few of the strategies discussed above.
 Every effort adds up to help you prepare for the future, shape it, and get your share of hard-earned bookings.